The Khyber: History

-In March 1995, the Khyber Arts Society was registered as a charitable organization.
+In March 1995, the Khyber Arts Society was registered as a charitable organization and opened the Khyber Centre for the Arts, an artist-run centre dedicated to contemporary art presentation and social function.
 Recent NSCAD grad Kelly Mark ran the bar on the first floor for several years.
 Phil Grauer who went on to form Canada Gallery NYC served as director.
 Founding tenants included Chesnut Tree Theatre (Jennifer Smith) and Ultramagnetic recording studio run by Charles Austin (Superfriendz) and Kevin Lewis (Parenthesis gallery).
 Artists that have shown at the Khyber since then include: Luis Jacob, Emily Vey Duke & Cooper Battersby, Gillian Wearing, Kelly Mark, David Askevold, Shary Boyle, Gerald Ferguson, Alison Mitchel, Thierry Delva and the Critical Art Ensemble.
 The Rankin Family filmed the music video for their song "You Feel The Same Way Too" at the Khyber in the mid 1990s.

 In 1997, the Khyber Arts Society signed a five-year renewable lease with the City to occupy the Khyber Building.

-In 1998, the Khyber Club opened as a gallery space for contemporary art, a meeting place for the visual arts community and as a venue for Halifax's emerging music scene including acts by Canadian recording artists Joel Plaskett, Sloan, Eric's Trip, Elevator to Hell, Al Tuck, Soaking Up Jagged, Rick of the Skins, Julie Doiron, Jenn Grant, Old Man Luedecke, Tanya Davis, Buck 65, Skratch Bastid, Classified and Ghettosocks.
+In 1998, the Khyber Club opened as a meeting place for the visual arts community and as a music venue.
+Visiting musicians include Canadian recording artists Joel Plaskett, Sloan, Eric's Trip, Elevator to Hell, Al Tuck, Soaking Up Jagged, Rick of the Skins, Julie Doiron, Jenn Grant, Old Man Luedecke, Tanya Davis, Buck 65, Skratch Bastid, Classified, and Ghettosocks.

-In April 2014, Halifax Regional Municipality closed the building due to evidence of hazardous materials.
+In April 2014, Halifax Regional Municipality closed the building due to building code violations and the presence of asbestos.
 The building's most recent occupancy consisted of the Khyber Arts Society, as well as the Heritage Trust of Nova Scotia.

+Funding of $200,000 was provided in March 2023 by the Federal Government and $250,000 by the municipality to the new owners, the Barrington Street Building Preservation Society, to assist in remediation and development of the space for use by the Khyber Centre for the Arts.
+The Society anticipates the project will require $3.5 million total funding to complete.